 J.K.
 Rowling intended to put in a female character named Mafalda (not the Ministry of Magic employee).
 She was written at being a "black sheep" cousin of the Weasleys'; extremely badly-behaved, unpleasant to be around, nosy and loose-tongued, and to top it off, being sorted into Slytherin.
 In addition, she would have been the first rival to Hermione, being equally brainy and a show-off, and eavesdropping into the conversations of her fellow Slytherins hoping to relay and impress The Trio.
 Despite Rowling's fondness for the character, she was ultimately axed due to her age limiting her story potential.
-Rita Skeeter was thus created to fill the nosy, eavesdropping role instead.
 Mafalda would be the daughter of the accountant relative Ron mentioned to Harry in Harry Potter and the Philosopher's Stone.
 Rita Skeeter was given many of her qualities as a result.

 In the film, the first choice for Hermione's Yule Ball outfit was a blue dress like in the book.
 However the costume designer found that the blue didn't suit Emma Watson.
 The dress went through several changes before they ended up with the pink dress instead (the one the fandom had a collective fit over).